|Title:||Malcolm G. Chace Head Coach|

 Muse, who earned a B.A. in criminal justice at Stonehill, served as assistant captain for the Chieftains his senior year and received the team's most improved player award in 2003.
 He was named to multiple ECAC Northeast/ Northeast-10 All-Academic Hockey Teams and is a recipient of the Canton (Mass.)
 High School Hockey Distinguished Alumni Award (2007).

-Muse and his wife, Maureen, reside in Clinton.
+Muse and his wife, Maureen, who have a daughter, Fiona, reside in Clinton.

 |Title:||Volunteer Assistant Coach|

 Josh Siembida, the former North Dakota (2001-03) and Quinnipiac (2004-06) goaltender, helped Jeff Malcolm become one of the most successful goalies in the history of Yale hockey during his first season as a volunteer coach at Yale.
 That work enabled Yale to win the 2013 Frozen Four and get Malcolm all-tournament honors.

 The Timmins, Ontario, native played for the USHL Waterloo Blackhawks before going to college.
 He began his coaching career after graduating from Quinnipiac in 2006.
 Siembida, who resides in Hamden, is currently head coach of one of the Connecticut Yankees AAA teams, and has helped develop numerous prep, college and pro players.

 Terry O’Neill was named assistant strength and conditioning coach in July 2013.
 He came to New Haven after working at the University of Maine for six years, overseeing, men’s hockey, women’s hockey, field hockey, volleyball and swimming & diving.

 O’Neill served as a graduate assistant at Canisius College for two years before arriving in Orono.
 During that two-year period, he also served as director of conditioning and performance enhancement expert at CAN/AM Hockey Camp.